kh40sx/infoset/README.md

 | snmp_privpassword: | SNMP PrivPassword (SNMP version 3 only).
 Must be present even if blank.|
 | snmp_port:| SNMP UDP port|

-# The Toolbox.py Script
+# The Toolbox.py Script : Running infoset
-infoset comes with a handy `toolbox.py` script
+infoset comes with a handy `toolbox.py` script, this script provides all the same functionality as creating or installing the executable

 ## Testing Host Connectivity
 You can test connectivity to a host using this command where the configuration directory is `etc/` and the host is `host1`
 ```